 It's no surprise that 2020 was monumental for music, all those musicians cooped up given a chance to get back to creating music instead of the dragging their asses around their house party/pub backroom/Chicken in a basket/festival/stadium/oligarch's daughter/oligarch circuit.
 I know musicians suffered for it apparently.
 But in my experience time off is always great for new music.

 And so we need to talk about Kelly.
 When you're doing that shopping, when you're chilling that beer, setting that bigscreen to that sport setting and so on.
-Everything that happens before the day of the game will the last time you'll ever do anything without your life being set to an afrobeat soundtrack.
-This game changes everything.
-Or at least the half time show will when you hear Kelly Rowland's sort of official or something NFL Superbowl Song, Hitman.
+Everything you do will be tuned to the sound of Kelly Rowland's sort of Superbowl of a song, one of the NFL's Songs of the Season, so it gets played all the time, Hitman.
 You'll no doubt be familiar with Fela Kuti's Mr Follow Follow original and the story of what Fela Kuti endured around the release of the song...
-Kelly Rowland's Superbowl half-time show Hitman, this is the first this changes everything moment of this year...

 Kelly Rowland's has always been great, no mere ugly sister to Beyoncé's Cinderella.
 And Hitman, hear that honking brass...Oh Wow!
 As DJ Fuzzyfelt mentioned, this is nothing less than a monster track.

 Anyway...
-As soon as that, the superbowl stuff is swept away pretty quickly because...
+As soon as that, the season's over and the superbowl stuff is swept away pretty quickly because...
 Here comes Valentine's Day, the biggest restaurant night of the year, where the price of roses rocket, good restaurant reservations are as scarce as..., on the most perfect eating out night of the year too.
 More about that though, as soon as we get a date for it.

-Meanwhile the legacy of this years' Superbowl Sunday will not be the tons of dip tipped down the drain, the big hit will be Kelly Rowland's super Hitman.
+Meanwhile the legacy of this NFP season will not be the tons of dip tipped down the drain on the big day, the big hit of all the bog hits this season, Kelly Rowland's super Hitman.
 Oh and life will be better.
 A bit better for it.